 However, ignoring seat fit questions and focusing on age for the moment, will a 7, 8, or 9-year-old be able to be taught to sit maturely in a booster seat with a seat belt?
 Yes!
 Is the same going to be true for a 2, 3, or 4-year-old?

 I doubt it.
-To be honest, I doubt it’ll be true for most children under 5 or 6, which is where I think the average child will be ready to transition into a booster seat.
-So in general, I’d recommend waiting until at least 6 for many kids, with 5 as the absolute minimum.
+To be honest, I doubt it’ll be true for most children in the US under 5, which is where I think the average child will be ready to transition into a booster seat.
+So in general, I’d recommend waiting until at least 5 for many kids, with 4 as the absolute minimum.

 The NHTSA recommendation is to forward-face until 8 if possible.
 But to draw the line at a real-world absolute minimum point, I’d draw it at age 5, for both physiological, developmental, and practical reasons.
 Physiologically, their bodies simply aren’t ready before 5.
 Developmentally, they aren’t nearly mature enough before 5.
 Practically, there are seats that can keep them rear-facing until 5 or even beyond.